Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddDocs.rst

 Build Documentation
 -------------------

+This section will build the documentation locally as HTML files.
+From there the developer can copy it somewhere else, etc.

 .. note:: If this is **NOT** the first build of the documentation or you have previously
     run the
     :ref:`learn_plugin_development_add_docs_debug_documentation`, you will need to cleanup